data-8/zero-to-data-8/cc-adoption/intro.md

 - The solutions to all the Jupyter Notebooks
 - Lecture Slides and Videos of each lecture
 - Worksheets(and solutions) used in the discussion/lab sessions
-- A Canvas template customized to your JupyterHub for your students
+- A Canvas template customized to use the JupyterHub for your institution
-- Access to a JupyterHub instance for your institution including Single-Sign-on for authentication
+- Access to a JupyterHub instance for your institution configured to your campus Single Sign-on or options
 - Access to a grading service that will grade your students notebooks and return the grades in an CSV file

 **Step 1:**  Privacy Agreement and General Information

 We ask that anyone using these materials do not distribute solutions.
-We also need a GitHub username in order to give you access, if you do not have one please create one [here](https://github.com)
+We also need a GitHub username in order to give you access to the solutions, if you do not have one please create one [here](https://github.com)

 Then, complete this [form](https://forms.gle/3gbJQcQNKkYfbW2S7)